 THE V90 has a nine-inch tablet-style screen as standard.
 It’s not as big as the displays in a Mercedes or BMW, but the portrait orientation makes it less of an issue.

 Everything is controlled by the touch-sensitive screen, so it’s similar to an iPad – although it can sometimes lag behind your inputs.
 It offers lots of features, including traffic info and, in R-Design Pro trim, Volvo’s On Call app.
 This allows you to send destinations from your phone to your car and will help in emergency situations or breakdowns by ringing 999 or a recovery service.

 A 12.3-inch digital dash showing the sat-nav map is standard, while there's a £3,000 optional Bowers & Wilkins stereo, which delivers a punchy sound thanks to its 1,400W amplifier and 18-speaker set-up, including a subwoofer.
 Wireless Apple CarPlay connectivity is standard.

 In this review

 - 1Volvo V90 reviewThe Volvo V90 isn't the biggest executive estate on sale, but what it lacks in volume it makes up for with style and comfort

-- 2Engines, performance and driveExcellent cruising refinement, but the chassis isn't quite the ultimate in this class in either ride or handling terms
+- 2Engines, performance and driveThe V90 has excellent cruising refinement, but the chassis isn't quite the ultimate in this class in either ride or handling terms

-- 4Interior, design and technology - currently readingDistinctive, stylish and nicely finished, with only a few weaknesses
+- 4Interior, design and technology - currently readingThe V90 is distinctive, stylish and nicely finished, although there are some pricey options

-- 5Practicality, comfort and boot spaceCapable enough, but it’s strange for a Volvo wagon to no longer be the biggest load-lugger in the class
+- 5Practicality, comfort and boot spaceThe V90 is capable enough, but it’s strange for a Volvo wagon to no longer be the biggest load-lugger in the class